Youth Offending Service - Camden Rise

 -

-A social enterprise, called Honest Grind Coffee, has been launched by Camden Council to help young people gain the skills needed to get into good employment.
-Honest Grind Coffee is a new social enterprise helping young people to gain valuable work experience by learning about the different stages of coffee production.
+A social enterprise, called Honest Grind Coffee, has been launched by Camden Council to help under 18s to gain the skills needed to get into good employment.
+Honest Grind Coffee is a new social enterprise helping 16 to 18-year-olds to gain valuable work experience by learning about the different stages of coffee production.
 Visit honest-grind.co.uk to find out more.

 -